DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-finding-school-placements-if-youre-an-itt-provider.md

 - Primary with physical education
 - Primary with science

+#### Secondary subject

 ![Image showing secondary subject question](experiment-1-find-placement--subject-secondary.png 'Secondary subject question')

-If a user selects the ‘secondary’ age group, we show a list of secondary subjects.
+We show a list of secondary subjects if a user selects the ‘secondary’ age group.
 These include:

 - Ancient Greek
 - Ancient Hebrew